mje-richardson/IntegrateAndFire/README.md

 For the EIF: tau×dvdt=mu - v + dT×exp((v-vT)/dT) + 2×sig×sqrt(tau)×xi(t)
 where xi(t) is gaussian white noise with unit amplitude Dirac-delta autocov.

-Note: the code uses a 2nd-order exponential scheme tgat generalises the algorithms in Richardson MJE.
+Note: the code uses a second-order exponential scheme that generalises the algorithms in
+Richardson MJE.
 Phys Rev E 76 021919 (2007)